 Marquisha Johns ‘13

 Marquisha earned a double degree is Sociology (B.A.) and Chemistry (B.S.).
 While at Xavier, she did both undergraduate research and an internship at the New Orleans Department of Public Health.
 Upon graduation she was accepted into all seven Public Health graduate programs to which she applied and was offered several different funding packages.
-She earned her Masters in Public Health from St. Louis University in 2015.
+She earned her Master of Public Health from St. Louis University in 2015.
+She is now the strategic Planning Manager for the St. Louis Regional Health Commission.

 Makeda Roberts ’13 (HMS concentration)